Yokshita13/Game/README.md

 # 🎮 Game Repository 🎮

 ## Overview
-This repository contains a collection of classic games implemented in Python.
+This repository contains a collection of classic games.
 Enjoy playing and learning from these well-known games, including Snake, Tic-Tac-Toe, and Rock Paper Scissor.

 ## Features
 1. 🐍 Snake Game: Guide the snake to eat food and grow longer.
 Avoid crashing into walls or yourself!